BRO3886/talks/clean-code-ch3/src/slides.md

 # But there's a catch
 <div v-click>

-If you keep your functions **small**, then the occasional multiple `return`, `break`, or `continue` statement does no harm and can sometimes even be more expressive than the single-entry, single-exit rule.
+If you keep your functions <span class="text-green-500">small</span>, then the occasional multiple `return`, `break`, or `continue` statement does no harm and can sometimes even be more expressive than the single-entry, single-exit rule.

 </div>